danielabar/docker-pluralsight/README.md

 ### Images

-Docker containers are launched from Docker images. i.e. image is a built-time concept, and containers are runtime.
+Docker containers are launched from Docker images. i.e. image is a build-time concept, and containers are runtime.

 For example, to launch an Ubuntu container and run a bash shell inside of it: